 Manage your Account

-You can manage your BLUE account by going to https://ami.creighton.edu where you can change/reset your password, update your security profile, search for people in the Creighton directory, or update what information is shown by you in the directory.
+Manage your BLUE account by going to https://ami.creighton.edu where you can change/reset your password, update your security profile, search for people in the Creighton directory, or update what information is shown for you in the directory.

 If you are a current faculty or staff member and need to sponsor a guest account you can do that by logging into AMI and selecting "Sponsor Guest" from the menu on the left.
 Before you do that, you should read some of the information about guest accounts to familiarize yourself with what options are available to you and what your responsibilities are